Skip to main content Skip to main navigation Skip to footer

 February 2016

-The "International Conference on Optics-photonics Design and Fabrication" (ODF) takes place for the first time in Western Europe from February 29th to March 2nd, 2016.
-Ravensburg-Weingarten University of Applied Sciences hosts about 170 optics experts from all over the world.
+The "International Conference on Optics-photonics Design and Fabrication" (ODF) takes place for the first time in Western Europe from February 29 to March 2, 2016.
+Around 170 optics experts from all over the world are guests at Ravensburg-Weingarten University of Applied Sciences.

 December 2016

-Twelve students from the Technion - Israel Institute of Technology visit the university in Weingarten for a project week.
-German and Israeli students work together across national borders on the "Formula ATID" project.
+Twelve students from Israel's Technion University in Haifa are visiting the university in Weingarten for a project week.
+German and Israeli students are working together across national borders in the "Formula ATID" project.

 2017